Locking Down Science Gateways with Landlock and Seccomp: Configuration

 \section{Configuration}

 Listing~\ref{listing:bashrc} shows some of the configuration options we used in this study.
 The first option is \lstinline[language=bash,basicstyle=\ttfamily]{LL_FS_RO}, which takes a list of paths separated by colons.
 These are the files and directories the application is allowed to read.
 We gave access to the system-wide installed libraries and executables.
 The second option \lstinline[language=bash,basicstyle=\ttfamily]{LL_FS_RW} provides a list of files and directories the application is allowed to write to.
-The third option \lstinline[language=bash,basicstyle=\ttfamily]{LL_TCP_BIND} restricts the port binding and the fourth options \lstinline[language=bash,basicstyle=\ttfamily]{LL_TCP_CONNECT} restricts the ports for connections.
+The third option \lstinline[language=bash,basicstyle=\ttfamily]{LL_TCP_BIND} restricts the port binding and the fourth option \lstinline[language=bash,basicstyle=\ttfamily]{LL_TCP_CONNECT} restricts the ports for connections.
 We refer to the Linux kernel documentation~\cite{linux-kernel} for more options.

 One possible danger is that a malicious user could destroy previously computed data in the validly assigned write directories.
-However, in prototype gateway, we only allow FUKA to read and write files within its own job directory, preventing this possibility.
+This can be mitigated by creating a new directory for each job and granting the associated instance of the application write access only to that directory.